Mitsui & Co. (U.S.A.), Inc.

 - Midori & Friends Foundation: “Making Music,” PS 72 East Harlem and YM & YWHA of Washington Heights and Inwood, NYC

-- “Mitsui USA Sons’ & Daughters’ Scholarships” for U.S. undergraduate-level support, administered by Scholarship Management Services ®, A Division of Scholarship America ®, MN
+- “Mitsui USA Sons’ & Daughters’ Scholarships” for U.S. undergraduate-level support, administered by Scholarship America ®, MN

-- “Mitsui USA Matching Gifts:” provides a dollar-for-dollar match of qualified donations by employees
+- “Mitsui USA Matching Gifts:” provides a dollar-for-dollar match of qualified donations made by employees

-- “Dollars for Doers:” (D4D) provides a grant where an employee volunteered his / her time / talent at a qualified charitable organization
+- “Dollars for Doers:” (D4D) provides a dollar match where an employee volunteered their time / talent at a qualified charitable organization

-- “Support for Corp Volunteer Activities:” (SCVA) provides a grant where a group of employees volunteered at a Company sponsored activity for a qualified charitable organization
+- “Support for Corporate Volunteer Activities:” (SCVA) provides a grant where a group of employees volunteered at a Company sponsored activity for a qualified charitable organization

-For pending employee matches, contact is: Matching Grants Administrator Ms. Janet Garland at
+For pending employee matches contact: Matching Grants Administrator Sandra Kenny at firstname.lastname@example.org

 The Mitsui U.S.A.
 Foundation operates on its own initiative, with its Board of Directors and management developing grants' programs to promote international education and U.S.-Japan exchanges.
 The Foundation will only consider grants to qualified 501(c)(3) organizations.
 A program must preferably have support of a Mitsui office in the U.S. community.

-The Foundation cannot support: any discriminatory organization; individuals; or religious, fraternal, athletic, political, or lobbying groups; or endowments / building campaigns; or advertisements, films, television (media) productions; or social events, galas, or dinner tables / tickets, or other causes which may not be acceptable to the Foundation; avoids general operating expense support, and is not able to accept requests by telephone or email.
+The Foundation cannot support: individuals; religious, fraternal, athletic organizations; political, lobbying groups; endowments, building campaigns; film, television (media) productions; advertisements; galas, dinner tables / tickets (raffles), social events; non-monetary support; any / all discriminating organizations; or other causes which may not be acceptable to Mitsui; avoids general operating expense support; and is not able to accept requests by telephone or email.

 The Mitsui U.S.A.
 Foundation gives only for charitable purposes and does not accept benefits from its grants.
 Grant application proposals can be submitted to: